Code-Institute-Submissions/urban-paws/README.md

 #### Returning visitors

 -   As a returning visitor, I want to be able to contact the company so that I can ask questions or receive announcements and updates about the company.
--   As a returning visitor, I want to see new products that have been added so that I can decide on whether I want to purchase them.

     <!-- Maybe add some customer reviews -->

 ### Structure